lucky727/stockwise/readme.md

 A Flask-based web application for **user authentication, employee management, and inventory management**.
 Supports user sign-up, login, password reset with OTP, and an admin panel to manage products, issues, returns, and transactions.

+you can check and try yourself at https://stockwise-730h.onrender.com

 ---

 ## Features